ayshwaryas/ddqc/readme.md

 	output.dir - absolute path of output location

 	source.dir - is used by fc_plots, should be the same as output.dir

-	files.to.save.path - relative path of the file with saving instructions (files_to_save.txt by default)

 	cells.filter - filtering parameter that indicates minimum number of cells in which gene should be present (3 by default)